Mission and Philosophy

 - Clinical Teaching Experiences: Aspiring teachers gain experience in a quality educational environment in which they are observed and guided by experienced educators.

 - Curriculum Development & Experimentation: New curriculum materials and teaching strategies are created, tested, piloted, and evaluated at the school; faculty and students participate in activities that promote the development of innovations in teaching.

 In 2001, the faculty at Falk created a supporting document that captures the essence of Falk and places us in a more visionary context.
-This vision seeks to answer the question, “What do we wish for our children?”
+This vision seeks to answer the question “What do we wish for our children?”
 This document guides school decision-making and planning.
-Visit our Wishes for Our Children page.